HoduRe/Warp-Syndrome/README.md

 Gamemaseter audio for the grenade teleport sound: https://sonniss.com/sound-effects/magic-spell-sounds/ <br>
 Soundrangers for the death sound: https://sonniss.com/sound-effects/hydrology-bubbles-splashes/ <br>
 Elthen for his elemental pixelart sprites: https://elthen.itch.io/ice-elemental <br>
+Thanks to the user KorgMS2000B at freesound.org for providing the button click sound: https://freesound.org/people/KorgMS2000B/sounds/54405/<br>
 <br>
 <br>
 Special mention to Jalvaviel, who helped with preliminary sketches, mood and color palette of the art created for the levels.